zamiang/jquery.poplockit/README.md

 1. Run `grunt` (compiles coffeescripts and runs tests)
 1. Run `grunt watch` while editing files to auto-compile coffeescripts and run tests

-Assuming that you don't see any red, you're ready to go.
-Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

 ### Submitting pull requests

-1. Create a new branch, please don't work in your `master` branch directly.
-1. Add failing tests for the change you want to make.
-Run `grunt` to see the tests fail.
+1. Add tests for the change you want to make.
+Run `grunt` to see if tests fail.
-1. Fix stuff.
-1. Run `grunt` to see if the tests pass.
-Repeat steps 2-4 until done.
 1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
-1. Update the documentation to reflect any changes.
+1. Run `grunt` to make sure nothing is broken
 1. Push to your fork and submit a pull request.

 ## License